flsafe/spellchecker/README.md

-## Justin.tv Spell Checker
+## Toy checker

   Implemented using C and Ruby on Ubuntu Linux, GCC 4.4.5 and Ruby 1.8.7

   + checker.c Implements a simple spell checker
-  + test.rb   A script that generates misspelled words
+  + test.rb   A script that generates misspelled words based on a set of rules
   + freqs.txt A list of words

 ## To compile the spell checker